bahodge/curse_of_strahd/Session 21.md

 We should speak to the [[Burgomaster Dimitri Kreskov]].
 We learn that the [[Abbot of Kresk]] has not left his church since the [[Dinner at Castle Ravenloft]], weeks ago.
 We are paid 50gp for delivering the wine to [[Village of Kresk]].
 We learn that the son of [[Burgomaster Dimitri Kreskov]] has just died of a mysterious illness, he was 14 years old. [[Fyndal Kayne]] says that the symptoms are very similar to the symptoms people suffered from in the [[Village of Barovia]].

+We speak to a blacksmith and get a quote on plate armor
+- 1500GP without any ore
+- 750GP with ore
+- negotiable if we take care of the werewolves and help [[Burgomaster Dimitri Kreskov]]

+The blacksmith notices the silver coffer from

+We head to the [[Abby of Kresk]] and [[Fyndal Kayne]] hugs a statue and [[Vayl Veliknova]] skips a rock further than [[Fyndal Kayne]], again proving how awesome she is.
+Nothing happens.